-This paper is composed of distinct sections, each serving a specific purpose and contributing to the overall analysis.
-A critical examination of existing scholarly works and theories about the subject matter is presented; the approach, techniques, and data collection methods employed to investigate the research questions are outlined; the results and insights derived from the analysis are presented; and finally, the main findings are summarized.
+This paper comprises distinct sections, each serving a specific purpose and contributing to the overall analysis.
+A critical examination of existing scholarly works and theories about the subject matter is presented; the approach, techniques, and data collection methods employed to investigate the research questions are outlined; the results and insights derived from the analysis are presented; and the main findings are summarized.

-2. Literature Review
+2. Literature review

-In recent years, in the field of accounting and auditing, some research has been carried out with the approach of game theory.
+In recent years, some research has been carried out using the game theory approach in accounting and auditing.
 For example, Yang (2024) investigated environmental accounting information disclosure motivations in the form of bargaining games.
-The models of this research identify Nash Equilibrium and possible changes in strategic behavior as a result of adjustments that occur within the regulatory environment.
-Such research, however implies that regulators should prescribe an integral and well-rounded approach between punitive sanctions and incentives to encourage truthful disclosure.
-Acknowledging the dangers of overregulation, it highlights that regulatory framework should be dynamic and balanced to encourage compliance without stifling economic growth.
-Eleftheriou et al., (2023) apply game theory to model how alternative mandatory audit firm rotation regimes can affect the strategic interaction between auditee and auditor firms, and analyze potential consequences on detection risk and impairment of auditor skepticism.
-The major results suggest that: relative to an initial state with no rotation requirement but high probability for impaired auditor skepticism, imposing either short-term or long-term mandatory audit firm rotation will remove the threat to auditor skepticism and lead to higher audit fees and lower detection risk.
-They further find that imposing supplementary regulatory instruments, such as increased regulatory scrutiny of the auditee and/or auditor, can be used to lower the detection risk and increase audit quality.
+The models of this research identify Nash Equilibrium and possible changes in strategic behavior due to adjustments within the regulatory environment.
+Such research implies that regulators should prescribe an integral and well-rounded approach between punitive sanctions and incentives to encourage truthful disclosure.
+Acknowledging the dangers of overregulation, it highlights that the regulatory framework should be dynamic and balanced to encourage compliance without stifling economic growth.
+Eleftheriou et al. (2023) apply game theory to model how alternative mandatory audit firm rotation regimes can affect the strategic interaction between auditee and auditor firms and analyze potential consequences on detection risk and impairment of auditor skepticism.
+The major results suggest that: relative to an initial state with no rotation requirement but a high probability for impaired auditor skepticism, imposing either shortterm or long-term mandatory audit firm rotation will remove the threat to auditor skepticism and lead to higher audit fees and lower detection risk.
+They further find that imposing supplementary regulatory instruments, such as increased regulatory scrutiny of the auditee and/or auditor, can lower the detection risk and increase audit quality.

-In the context of the importance of monitoring the activities of managers, Nawabi Moghadam et al., (2022) showed that a lack of information about managers' operations contributes to conflicts of interest.
+In the context of the importance of monitoring the activities of managers, Navabi Moghadam et al., (2022) showed that a lack of information about managers' operations contributes to conflicts of interest.
 Shareholders are unable to monitor managers' daily actions and decisions to ensure alignment with their interests.
 Consequently, shareholders require mechanisms to ensure managerial performance and accountability.
-Bahrul Uloom & Shamsi (2019) confirmed that implementing comprehensive disclosure approaches and ensuring transparency in financial reporting are essential factors that contribute to creating a secure environment and increasing confidence in protecting shareholders' interests.
+Bahrololoum and Shamsi (2019) confirmed that implementing comprehensive disclosure approaches and ensuring transparency in financial reporting are essential factors that contribute to creating a secure environment and increasing confidence in protecting shareholders' interests.